2 + 1

 <- "man" c

-Above we assigned the new value man
+Now the value man

-to c
+is assigned to c

 using <-

-.
+operator.
 This is the convention used for assigning objects to variables in R. We can assign values to variables using other operators too, but they have specific use.
 For example while we can assign the value 23

 to the variable weight using =